hyunjongkimmath/trouver/README.md

   folders will not be pushed in GitHub and the tests in GitHub Actions may yield different results than in a local computer.

+# Copyright

+Copyright © 2019 onward Hyun Jong Kim.
+Licensed under the Apache License, Version 2.0 (the “License”); you may not use this project’s files except in compliance with the License.
+A copy of the License is provided in the LICENSE file in this repository.

 # Special Thanks

 The author of `trouver` thanks [Sun Woo